-The Hadean is the earliest segment of geological time.
-In the conventional timescale it begins around 4.6 billion years (Ga) ago, the age of the oldest meteorites, and ends around 3.9 billion years ago, the age of the Earth’s oldest rocks.
-By contrast, the Moon’s oldest rocks date to around 4.4 Ga, implying that something occurred towards the end of the Hadean to wipe out Earth’s earlier history.
+The Hadean is the earliest segment of geological time, beginning, in the conventional timescale, around 4.6 billion years (Ga) ago, the age of the oldest meteorites.
+It ends 4.0 Ga ago, roughly the age of the Earth’s oldest preserved rocks.
+By contrast, the Moon’s oldest rocks date to around 4.5 Ga, implying that something occurred around the end of the Hadean to wipe out Earth’s earlier history.
 The Moon tells us what that something was.
 Since there is no atmospheric weathering on the Moon and no plate tectonics, its early geological record remains well preserved.
 Even today, its entire surface is disfigured by impact craters.
 The 70 or so craters with diameters over 300 km (called ‘basins’) are all older than 3.9 Ga.
 A few have diameters in excess of 1000 km.
 The very biggest, the South Pole-Aitken basin, measures 2400 km across, similar in area to the whole of Europe.

-If we discount the radioisotope timescale, which elongates even brief events over millions of years, the meteorite evidence (further discussed here) suggests that this side of the Kuiper Belt there once existed more than the current eight planets, and at least one of them exploded, either in a collision (as cosmologists have been postulating) or as a result of thermonuclear heating within the core and mantle.
-Some of the material was vaporised and then re-compacted to form small droplet-bearing bodies; the refractory core simply melted.
+If we discount the radiometric timescale, which elongates even brief events over millions of years, the meteorite evidence (further discussed here) suggests that this side of the Kuiper Belt there once existed two more planets than the eight known today.
+These exploded, either in a collision or as a result of thermonuclear heating within the core and mantle.
+The outer parts shattered; the middle parts vaporised and then re-compacted to form small droplet-bearing bodies; the refractory core simply melted.
 Some of this material scattered through the solar system like so much shrapnel.
-Today’s asteroids, comets and rocky moons preserve what was left after most of the debris careered into the Sun and other planets.
+Today’s asteroids, comets and rocky moons preserve what was left after most of the debris had careered into the Sun and into, or onto, other planets.

 There is no telling whether Earth’s former landmass was inhabited.
 The succeeding fossil record implies that it was, since it appears to trace a progressive recovery from the cataclysm.
 Life cannot just conjure itself into being.
-The sequence of fossils, the discontinuities between the major groups of organisms and the instability which gave rise to successive igneous and sedimentary deposits all support the conclusion that the cataclysm at the end of the Hadean represents the key to understanding Earth’s troubled history.
+Taken together, the sequence of fossils, the discontinuities between the major groups of organisms and the instability which gave rise to successive igneous and sedimentary deposits support the idea that the cataclysm in the late Hadean represents the key to understanding Earth’s troubled history.

 The very heavens I made to tremble, the positions of the stars of heaven changed, and I did not return them to their places.